 Speaking anecdotally, we find that most of our donors are open to the donor-conceived adult making contact once they turned 18, but do not have any expectations.
-If you are uncomfortable about the prospect of any potential future contact, donating eggs is probably not the right decision for you.

 “I would be quite happy if they reached out at 18.
 I’m not holding my breath for it, because obviously it’s their life, if they don’t want to reach out for any reason, I completely respect that.
 But I feel like the journey me and her [the donor-conceived child] parents embarked on alongside each other, it’d be quite nice to finally meet and see the fruit of everything that we did.
 And if they keep in contact, great, and if not, then so be it.” – Apricity egg donor, Rachel

 “I would be more than happy if they did, I would be understanding if they didn’t.
 If they want to come and find out a bit more about their genetics, that’s fine by me.
 I got the most beautiful card from my recipients.
 I have a bigger desire to hug her [the recipient].
 I’m just so pleased that those children they go on to have are going to have the most wonderful lives, and I wish them all the very best.” – Apricity egg donor, Olivia